 Walmart's mission is to help people "live better," and this includes both providing our customers with access to their prescription medications and helping to fight the opioid crisis facing our country.
+We believe that the governance and oversight framework described above has enabled Walmart to continue to improve its policies and procedures and develop a comprehensive strategy to respond to this crisis.

 As part of our commitment, in early 2017, we established the Walmart Opioid Stewardship Initiative to identify concrete, high-impact actions to help fight the opioid epidemic.
 This Initiative includes strengthening existing policies and practices to help safeguard our patients and adding new policies; supporting education programs for our patients, pharmacists, associates, and communities; and supporting legislation and public policy solutions aimed at reducing opioid misuse and dependence.